Mr Alastair Wilcox - Parent Governor and Chair of governors email@example.com

 I was elected as a parent governor in March 2015.
-I live on the Brightwell side of Wallingford with my wife Helen and children Edward and Hannah who are both pupils at the school.
+I live on the Brightwell side of Wallingford with my wife Helen and children Edward and Hannah who have both been pupils at the school.

 I grew up in a village near Chester and studied Electrical and Information Sciences at Cambridge University.